 The department also offers a 3-year Master of Fine Arts in 2D Studio that allows for advanced-level research and studio work in painting.
 Painting is also addressed in a standalone creative art techniques class offered through Georgia Southern's continuing education program.

 Kennesaw State University

 The College of Liberal Arts at this Macon university is the oldest of the school's academic divisions, and the Art Department offers both a major and a minor in the fine arts.
-Departmental highlights include small class sizes and individualized attention from the 5-member faculty.
+Departmental highlights include small class sizes and individualized attention from the five-member faculty.

 Undergraduates pursuing the Bachelor of Arts in Art have the opportunity to focus on studio work and participate in a senior exhibition in painting.
-In addition to a study of art materials and methods, course offerings include those in beginning, advanced and watercolor painting.
+In addition to a study of art materials and methods, course offerings include beginning, advanced and watercolor painting.
 Painting courses may also be used to fulfill the elective requirements for the 15-credit minor.